pol690/Dutch_Power_Plants/README.md

 # Dutch_Power_Plants
-Project on historical emissions of major Dutch combustion power plants
+Project on historical emissions of major Dutch combustion power plants using multi-index dataframes and CRISP-DM.

 pandas                    0.23.4
 numpy                     1.12.1